harou24/movieselector/README.md

 # URL

-MovieSelector is hosted on Github and is accessible at the following link : https://harou24.github.io/movieselector/
+MovieSelector is hosted on Github and is accessible by clicking on the following link : https://harou24.github.io/movieselector/

 # How to run locally ?